 All post-test data must be entered into GALIS within 10 business days of the test administration date.
 Keep in mind that all assessment data must always be entered into GALIS.
 This applies to all assessment results, whether scores go up, down, or remain the same.
 GALIS should be an electronic duplication of a student's complete assessment record.
+Post-testing students repeatedly within the same post-testing window until the desired result is achieved is a violation of ethical testing practices.

 Assessments cannot be entered into GALIS if it has been 30 days or more from the test administration date.
 In the rare case that a program needs an exception to this standard practice (such as in the case of a natural disaster), the program administrator or designee must contact the assigned Grant Program Support Coordinator for approval.